- What is a Domain Name System (DNS) Service?

 Within the SNS console, expand the list of topics, and select the topic from your alarm.
 Open the "Create Subscription" box and select Email for protocol and enter the desired email address.
 Clicking "Subscribe" will re-send the confirmation email.

-Because you don’t create your own health checks for ELB endpoints, there are no specific CloudWatch metrics generated by Route 53 for these endpoints.
+The recommended method for setting up DNS Failover with ELB endpoints is to use Alias records with the "Evaluate Target Health" option.
+Because you don't create your own health checks for ELB endpoints when using this option, there are no specific CloudWatch metrics generated by Route 53 for these endpoints.

 CloudWatch metrics for Route 53 health checks are available free of charge.